 - Tap on the attachment to open it.
 It will come up as a bunch of gobbledygook.
 In the upper right corner, tap on the little box with an up arrow.

 - A new box will open.
-Select Copy to Blue Chart.
+Select Copy to whatever nav program you’re using.

 - A box will appear asking if you want to import the file.
 Select OK.

+The obvious benefit of having a backup navigation device is in case your primary device has a problem.
 I’ll be honest: when I used to have to create a route from scratch in the backup device, I didn’t always do it.
 And I certainly didn’t do alternate routes on the backup device very often.
 Exporting from HomePort makes it easy, so I do it.
-And while we haven’t needed it, it’s nice to know that should we have a problem with our main chartplotter, we’d have no problem safely navigating.
+Only once have we needed it — when an electrical blip turned off our primary chart plotter just as we entered a tricky area — and I was certainly glad to have our route already available to watch on the iPad!